Kuann/devday-azure/README.md

 # DevDay on Azure

-Let deploy your applications in Azure and enjoy It's cool features.
+Let deploy your applications to Azure and enjoy it's cool features.

 # Tools